Eligible for a Bard PowerPort lawsuit?

 Bard PowerPort Catheter Problems

-Becton Dickinson and its Bard units have known for years that there was a problem with the Bard PowerPort’s catheter tubes, according to the lawsuit, which indicates that the tubes are prone to fissuring and cracking, which can lead to infections, punctured blood vessels and thromboembolism.
+Becton Dickinson and its Bard units have known for years that there were problems with the Bard PowerPort’s catheter tubes, according to the lawsuit, which indicates that the tubes are prone to fissuring and cracking, which can lead to infections, punctured blood vessels and thromboembolism.

 The catheter tube is a flexible polyurethane polymer called Chronoflex, which is a mixture of polyurethane and barium sulfate.